 Ally: Someone who supports a group other than one’s own (in terms of multiple identities such as race, gender, age, ethnicity, sexual orientation, religion, etc.).
 An ally acknowledges oppression and actively commits to reducing their own complicity, investing in strengthening their own knowledge and awareness of oppression.

 BIPOC: An acronym used to refer to Black, Indigenous and People of Color.
 It is based on the recognition of collective experiences of systemic racism.
 As with any other identity term, it is up to individuals to use this term as an identifier.

+Brave space: Being able to hold oneself accountable in a public setting shows that it is ok to be vulnerable.
+This vulnerability can be in the form of sharing diverse perspectives, recognizing microaggressions and naming injustices.
+The most productive brave spaces embrace: “controversy with civility,” “owning intentions and impacts,” “challenge by choice,” “respect” and “no attacks”.

 Cisgender: A term for people whose gender identity, expression or behavior aligns with those typically associated with their assigned sex at birth